JavaScript is required

 The key is memorizing these irregular stems because you'll use these verbs constantly in everyday conversation.
 Once you know the stem, just slap on those regular future endings and you're good to go.

-How the Italian future tense is used
+How to use the Italian future tense

 Here's where things get interesting.
 The futuro semplice does more than just talk about future actions.
 Italian speakers use it in several specific ways that might surprise you if you're coming from English.

-Talking about future actions
+Talk about the future actions

 This is the obvious one.
 When you want to express something that will happen in the future, you use the future tense.

-"Domani andrò al mare" (Tomorrow I will go to the beach)
+Tomorrow I will go to the beach.

-"Partiranno fra tre giorni" (They will leave in three days)
+They will leave in three days.

-Expressing probability or conjecture
+Express probability or conjecture

 This is where Italian gets cool.
 You can use the future tense to express what you think is probably true right now.
 In English, we'd say "He's probably at home" or "She must be tired."
 In Italian, you can use the future tense to convey this uncertainty.